Isaac II Angelos: Historical reputation

 Isaac has the reputation as one of the most unsuccessful rulers to occupy the Byzantine throne.
 Surrounded by a crowd of slaves, mistresses, and flatterers, he permitted his empire to be administered by unworthy favourites, while he squandered the money wrung from his provinces on costly buildings and expensive gifts to the churches of his metropolis.
 In 1185, the Empire lost Lefkada, Kefallonia, and Zakynthos to the Normans.
-In the same year the Vlach–Bulgarian Empire was restored after the rebellion of the brothers Asen and Peter, thus losing Moesia and parts of Thrace and Macedonia.
-After that Cilicia was retaken by the Armenians, and Cyprus wrested from the empire by the Crusaders.
+In the same year, the Bulgarian Empire was restored after the rebellion of the brothers Asen and Peter, thus losing Moesia and parts of Thrace and Macedonia.
+After that, Cilicia was retaken by the Armenians, and Cyprus was wrested from the empire by the Crusaders.

 Family

 First marriage

-Isaac II's first wife's name, Herina or Eirene (i.e., Irene), is found on the necrology of Speyer Cathedral, where their daughter Irene is interred.
+Isaac II's first wife's name, Herina (i.e., Eirene/Irene), is found on the necrology of Speyer Cathedral, where their daughter Irene is interred.
 The first wife of Isaac II is usually considered to be a Byzantine noblewoman of unknown name.
 In an Italian edition of the chronicle of Nicetas Choniates "Greatness and catastrophe of Byzantium" can be found an interesting note to the XIV Book.
 The names of Isaac II's first wife and eldest daughter, unknown from Byzantine sources, are found in an obituary in the Cathedral of Speyer, the pantheon of German kings.
 Here, the wife of Philip of Swabia is said to be the daughter of Isaac and Irene (there is reference to the following article: R. Hiestand, Die erste Ehe Isaaks II.
 Angelos und seine Kinder, in Jahrbuch der Osterreichischen Byzantinisk, XLVII 1997 pp. 199–208).
-This Irene could be identified with the daughter of George Palaiologos Doukas Komnenos and wife Aspae, Bagratid Princess of Ossetia, according to Leontii Voitovych and Aleksandr Mayorov.; the son of this ones, Andronikos Palaiologos Komnenodoukas, is known as gambrox (γαμβρός) of Isaac II.
-In alternative, Isaac's wife was possibly daughter of Andronikos I Komnenos, Byzantine Emperor (died 1185).
+This Irene could be identified with the daughter of George Palaiologos Doukas Komnenos and wife Aspae, Bagratid Princess of Ossetia; the son of this one, Andronikos Palaiologos Komnenodoukas, is known as gambrox (γαμβρός) of Isaac II.
+Isaac's wife was possibly daughter of Andronikos I Komnenos, Byzantine Emperor (died 1185).
 A potential foreign origin is also given to her due to having the same name as her daughter, contrary to long-standing Greek custom.
-A more recent examination (2011) of the extant documentation presents the case that Irene was very likely a Tornikina and daughter of Demetrios Tornikes, logothetes tou dromou and sebastos of Isaac II, and an unknown Mallakis.
+A more recent examination (2011) of the extant documentation presents the case that Eirene/Irene was very likely a Tornikina and daughter of Demetrios Tornikes, logothetes tou dromou of Isaac II.

 Their third child was born in 1182 or 1183 and she was dead or divorced by 1185, when Isaac remarried.